mchannon/hashsite/README.md

 ### The failure of lat/lon

-Latitude and longitude are precise, globally consistent, and machine-readable.
+Latitude and longitude are globally consistent and machine-readable.
 They are also verbose, non-hierarchical, easy to transpose, impossible to shorten meaningfully, and flat.
-Swapping two digits in a coordinate produces a different but plausible-looking location with no indication of error.
+Swapping two digits produces a different but plausible-looking location with no indication of error.
+Their precision is deceptive — most people have no intuition for what a difference of 0.001° means on the ground, so coordinates imply false exactness while simultaneously being impossible to sanity-check by eye.
 Reading `35.2220, -101.8310` aloud over a phone in a noisy environment or while injured is a meaningful failure mode.

-### The failure of word-based geocoding
+### What3Words sucks — and why that matters

 One company has raised over £150 million on the premise of assigning three random English words to every 3-meter cell on Earth and marketing it to emergency services.